gnosis/pm-contracts/docs/getting-started.rst

 Once conditions have been prepared, stake in positions contingent on these conditions may be obtained.
 Furthermore, this stake must be backed by collateral held by the system.
 In order to ensure this is the case, stake in shallow positions may only be created directly by sending collateral to the system for the system to hold, and stake in deeper positions may only be created by destroying stake in shallower positions.
 Any of these is referred to as *splitting a position*, and is done through the following function:

-.. autosolfunction:: ConditionalPaymentProcessor.splitPosition
+.. autosolfunction:: PredictionMarketSystem.splitPosition

 If this transaction does not revert, the following event will be emitted:

-.. autosolevent:: ConditionalPaymentProcessor.PositionSplit
+.. autosolevent:: PredictionMarketSystem.PositionSplit

 To decipher this function, let's consider what would be considered a valid split, and what would be invalid: